verrazzano/verrazzano/tools/psr/DEVELOPER.md

 ### Worker Chart and Overrides
 Workers are deployed using Helm where there is a single Helm chart for all workers along with area specific Helm subcharts.
 Each worker specifies the value overrides in a YAML file, such as the environment variables needed to configure worker.
-If an area specific subchart is needed then it must be enabled in the override file.
+If an area specific subchart is needed, then it must be enabled in the override file.

 The overrides YAML file is in manifests/usecases/<area>/<worker>.yaml.
 For example, [usecases/opensearch/getlogs.yaml](./manifests/usecases/opensearch/getlogs.yaml)